-DHSS/DHCC requires that for the TME data, the insurer's actuary signs the attestation.
-For quality data, DHSS/DHCC requires that either the Chief Quality Officer (CQO) or Quality Lead signs the attestation.
+The DHSS/DHCC requires that for TME data, the insurer's actuary signs the attestation.
+For quality data, the DHSS/DHCC requires that either the Chief Quality Officer (CQO) or Quality Lead signs the attestation.

-Scanned copies of the signed attestation(s) can be emailed to: dionna.reddy@delaware.gov and DHCC@delaware.gov.
-If an insurer resubmits its spending and/or quality data, a new, signed attestation form will need to accompany the resubmitted data.
+Scanned copies of the signed attestation(s) can be emailed to: delaware.gov and DHCC@delaware.gov.
+If an insurer resubmits its spending and/or quality data, a new signed attestation form will need to accompany the resubmitted data.

-Check Box(es) to which Attestation Applies: ☐ Spending Data □ Quality Data Pursuant to Delaware's establishment, monito Health Care Spending and Quality Benchmark certain health insurers operating in the State o certain data requested to calculate insurer and Delaware's health care spending and quality b s and State-defined of Delaware are asked d provider performa reporting guidelines ed to annually submit I hereby attest that the information submitted and accurate to the best of my knowledge.
-I unwillfully makes or causes to be made a false supports may be prosecuted under any applical Attestation of the Accuracy and Completeness DHSS/DHCC non-acceptance of the attached remaining the support of the suppo nderstand that whoe tatement or represe ble state laws.
-Failu s of Reported Data v ever knowingly and ntation on the re to sign this Signature Date Print Name Title
+Insurer: Check Box(es) to which Attestation Applies: ☐ Spending Data ☐ Quality Data Pursuant to Delaware's establishment, monitor Health care Spending and Quality Benchmark certain health insurers operating in the State certain data requested to calculate insurer an Delaware's Health Care Spending and Quality s and State-defined of Delaware are ask d provider performa reporting guidelines, ed to annually submit I hereby attest that the information submitted complete, and accurate to the best of my knowingly and willfully makes or causes to be representation on the reports may be prosecutable failure to sign this Attestation of the Accuracy will result in the DHSS/DHCC non-acceptance wledge.
+I understan e made a false state ited under any appli y and Completenes d that whoever ment or icable State laws. s of Reported Data Signature Date Print Name Title